 Girls Incorporated of Alameda County ("Girls Inc." or the "Organization"), a nonprofit organization dedicated to inspiring all girls to be strong, smart, and bold, is a local affiliate of the national Girls Inc. organization.
-Serving 8,055 girls, families, and community members, Girls Inc. provides vital year-round educational programs, enrichment, skill-building opportunities and clinical counseling services at 15 school and community sites in the East Bay.
+Serving 5,059 girls, families, and community members, Girls Inc. provides vital year-round educational programs, enrichment, skill-building opportunities and clinical counseling services at 13 school and community sites in the East Bay.
+With the onset of COVID-19 in mid-March, all in-person programming shifted to remote programming using distance learning and telehealth technology.